zq-david-wang/linux-tools/perf/profiler/README.md

 ```
 g++ -o profiler profiler.cpp
 ```
+The code needs c++11 features, if an old g++ compiler is used, `-std=c++11` is needed.

+## How it works
+Profiler open  perf-event and collect sampled (pid,callchain) pair, whether userspace call-chain is collected depends on kernel version, a new kernel which can unwind user space stack is recommended.
+For each (pid, callchain) pair, if this pid has not been symbol-collected, profiler would  parse elf information based on `/proc/[pid]/maps` and `/proc/[pid]/map_files/*`; Symbols are stored in an ordered structure, C++ map,  after symbols collected, each callchain address is binary searched for its  function name, and then full chain is inserted into a tree.

 ## Run
 The profiler would open perf event with the cgroup which controls the specified pid